 Seaver earned a bonus contract worth $10,000 more than the Braves’ offer, and began his professional career with Jacksonville.
 Pitching for the Mets’ top farm club, Seaver went 12-12, throwing four shutouts and fanning 188 International League hitters.
 He married his high-school sweetheart, the former Nancy Lynn McIntyre, on June 6.
 Jacksonville manager Solly Hemus was overwhelmed by his pupil’s talent and poise, insisting that his “35-year-old head attached to a 21-year-old body” was ready for prime time.3 Earl Weaver, then managing the Orioles’ affiliate at Rochester, agreed with Hemus from the visiting dugout: “It was apparent in Tom Seaver’s pro debut that he was ready for the majors.
 He had an excellent fastball and slider and he put them precisely where he wanted to, in and out on the black of the plate, mostly knee-high.
 After Jacksonville beat us, I phoned [general manager] Harry Dalton and said that Seaver was going to be sensational and the Orioles could give up a piece of the franchise and do well to get him.”4

 Seaver rewrote the Mets’ pitching record book in 1967.
 It wasn’t hard given the team he was on 10th and last in the National League with 60 victories and 101 defeats, but he has since held his grip in most categories.
 His 16 victories, 18 complete games, 170 strikeouts, and 2.76 ERA in 1967 set new marks for the club.
 He also became the first Met in history to earn the National League Rookie of the Year Award.
 Even the normally reticent Hank Aaron expressed his admiration for Seaver.
 “You’ve got a nice pitch, kid,” he told Seaver.
-“Good fastball, nice curve.”5 As for Bill Bartholomay, whose Braves were 0-4 against Seaver in 1967, all he could muster in light of the contract nullification was “I get sick every time I watch him pitch.”6
+“Good fastball, nice curve.”5 The California kid was already drawing comparisons to Christy Mathewson as the pre-eminent righthanded pitcher of his generation to play for a Gothamite team.
+As for Bill Bartholomay, whose Braves were 0-4 against Seaver in 1967, all he could muster in light of the contract nullification was “I get sick every time I watch him pitch.”6

 As Mets broadcaster Howie Rose later reminisced to author Bruce Markusen, Seaver brought a sense of hope that was absent from previous Mets teams.
 Before he joined the Mets, Rose said, “There was this inescapable culture of losing, and at least among their fans, a growing sense of losing was going to be something permanent.”
 He added, “People who watched [Seaver] as a rookie got the sense that they had finally developed a player who was capable of doing special things, and therefore capable of helping the Mets achieve some pretty good thing of their own along the way.”7